Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 #### Graphics Drivers

-When installing graphics drivers, the choice comes to proprietary vs open-source drivers.
+When selecting graphic drivers, the choice comes down to proprietary vs open-source drivers.
-For ATI, there is `Catalyst` with proprietary drivers and `ATI` with open-source drivers.
+For ATI, there is `catalyst` with proprietary drivers and `xf86-video-ati` for open-source drivers.
-For NVIDIA, there is `Nvidia` with proprietary drivers and `Nouveau` with open-source drivers.
+For NVIDIA, there is `nvidia` with proprietary drivers and `xf86-video-nouveau` for open-source drivers.

-Catalyst is generally bad, it has a very poor support, quality and speed of development.
-Catalyst drivers have also been dropped from the oficial Arch repository.
-NVIDIA is a bit better, but still has problems with Optimus, with hybrid systems.
-If everything fails, there are generic drivers like `xf86-video-vesa`.
+For Generic drivers, there is `xf86-video-vesa`.

-Start by knowing the hardware in order to choose the driver.
+Start by knowing the hardware in order to choose the driver appropriate driver.

 <pre>
 lspci | grep VGA
 </pre>

+> All of the proprietary drivers are generally bad on legacy hardware.
+On newer hardware they might be better, but not without problems.
+ATI Catalyst proprietary drivers have a very poor support, quality and speed of development.
+Catalyst drivers have also been dropped from the oficial Arch repository.
+NVIDIA proprietary drivers at the moment suffer possible screen-tearing issues, and when it comes to hybrid systems, they do not offer support for dynamic switching like they do on Windows.

 ##### Desktop

 The desktop has an old graphics card (ATI Radeon HD 4000 series), there are proprietary legacy drivers (`catalyst-total-hd234k` in AUR) and open-source drivers available.

 When choosing what to use, I would choose Catalyst drivers for newer graphics cards because they perform better in both 2D and 3D rendering, also having better power management when compared with the open source drivers.
-But for older cards, I prefer the open source drivers, they work generally very well.
+But for older cards, I prefer the open-source drivers, they work generally very well.

 <pre>
 pacman -S mesa mesa-libgl lib32-mesa-libgl xf86-video-ati